ZZKer/YHtWtG-Randomizer/README.md

 Thank you for trying out the You Have To Win The Game randomizer!
 This is version 1.3.
 This was originally created by ZZKer and extended by Spontanicus.
-If you have any questions or suggestions, feel free to contact me on discord @Spontanicus.
+If you have any questions or suggestions, feel free to contact me on discord @Spontanicus or better yet, join the Win the [Game community server](https://discord.com/invite/bZs99rY).
 If you find any seeds that don't work, please use this github to report it as an Issue.

 ## Version features